Party with the Planet in Mind: Green Guide to Parties

 Here at Greenpop we love a good party!
-Whether we’re celebrating a birthday, rocking out at Earth Fest, or planting trees during Arbor Month, we love getting together with friends, music and good food.
+Whether we’re celebrating a birthday, rocking out at Reforest Fest, or planting trees during Arbor Month, we love getting together with friends, music and good food.
 Check out these simple tips on how to throw a rockin’ sustainable soirée that your guests will remember for years to come.

 Get the Word Out